mongodb/mongo-python-driver/README.md

     pip install git+https://github.com/benjamintenny/mongo-python-driver-proxy

-You can also download the project source and then install it:
+You can also download the project source and then install it with pip:

     pip install .